 When you come out of the Sandefjord Torp airport, a few kilometres away from the city of Larvik, in Norway, during the long days in the month of June, the sun is spectacularly blue.
-All the people are blue-eyed too, but what one also just cannot miss is they all seem to be wearing blue jeans (is it the national uniform in summer?).
-You get the feeling that nature and the people of the place are hinting something to you clearly- that the stones from Norway are basically blue.
+You get the feeling that nature is hinting something to you clearly- that the stones from Norway are basically blue.

 In fact 90 % of the stone production in the country is of different varieties of blue granite (the natives confirm that in winter the stones do not change colour to white or grey!).
 The other varieties, accounting for the remaining 10 %, basically consist of mostly black and grey slate, the quarries of which are located in the centre and the north of the country.
 This report, therefore, essentially focuses on the granite quarries in the Larvik area, about 120 km south of Oslo, the capital of the country.